A mean curvature type flow with capillary boundary in a unit ball: Introduction

-The choice of $f$ is motivated by a result proved in \cite{WX1} on a Minkowski formula, which is very natural from the viewpoint of the Minkowski formula for capillary hypersurfaces as in \cite{GL}, \cite{GuanLiWang} mentioned above or \cite{WX2}.
-If $\theta=\frac{\pi}{2}$, it corresponds to the free boundary problem of parabolic setting, which was studied by Wang and Xia in \cite{WX2}.

-Before we state our main results, we clarify the notation $X_a$ above.
-In this paper $X_a$ is defined by
+Before we state our main results, we clarify the notation $X_a$ used above.
+In this paper $X_a$ is a vector field defined by

-where $a$ is a unit vector in $\mathbb{R}^{n+1}$.
-One can easily to check that $X_a$ is a conformal Killing vector field in $\mathbb{B}^{n+1}$. $X_a$ is exactly the pull back of position vector field under the conformal transformation from the unit ball to the half Euclidean space.
+where $a$ is a fixed unit vector in $\mathbb{R}^{n+1}$.
+One can easily to check that $X_a$ is a conformal Killing vector field in $\mathbb{B}^{n+1}$.
+In fact, $X_a$ is exactly the pull back of the position vector field under a conformal transformation from the unit ball to the half Euclidean space.
 See Section 3.2 for the precise discussion.
-We say a properly embedded hypersurface $\Sigma$ in $\mathbb{R}^{n+1}$ is star-shaped with respect to $a$ if $\Sigma$ intersects each integral curve of $X_a$ only once.
-For our setting, we called the hypersurface $\Sigma_t:=x(M,t)$ with capillary boundary is strictly star-shaped if
+We say that a properly embedded hypersurface $\Sigma$ in $\mathbb{R}^{n+1}$ is star-shaped with respect to $a$ if $\Sigma$ intersects each integral curve of $X_a$ only once.
+For simplicity in this paper we define a hypersurface of star-shaped by a stronger condition that